rajibbinalam/Laravel_Doc/oop/QA.md

 #### 3. What is Getter and Setter Methods (accessors and mutators)
 ANS:
 Getter and setter methods, also known as accessors and mutators, are methods used to retrieve (get) and modify (set) the values of private or protected variables in a class.
 They provide a way to access and manipulate the state of an object while maintaining encapsulation and controlling access to the variables

+#### 4. What is Access Modifier?
+ANS:
+Access modifiers (or access specifiers) are keywords in object-oriented languages that set the accessibility of classes, methods, and other members.
+Ex: public, private, protected